 T/Sgt.
 Johnnie Bottoms was born on September 23, 1916, in Mercer County, Kentucky.
 Some documents show his middle name as Henry.
 With his brother, he was raised in Harrodsburg and Richmond, Kentucky, by his grandparents after his mother remarried.
 He was known as “Johnnie” to his family and friends.
 It is known that he was married to Anna Mae Spoonamore and was the father of a son, John William Bottoms who was born on May 7, 1939.
 He supported his family by working as a truck driver.
-When the Selective Service Act took effect, he registered for the draft on October 16, 1940, and named his grandmother, Rosa Bottoms, as his contact person.
-Knowing that he was going to be drafted, he joined the Kentucky National Guard’s 38th Tank Company which was headquartered in the large hall, on the second floor of the D.L.
-Moore building at 122 South Main Street, since its armory was not completed.
+At some point, he joined the Kentucky National Guard.

 After the German tank divisions rolled through Europe in 1939 and 1940, the Army created the U.S. Armored Forces on July 10, 1940.
 Included in the force were the National Guard GHQ tank battalions.
 The GHQ battalions were still considered infantry and created a “buffer” between the armor forces and infantry to protect the regular army tank battalions from being used by the infantry when they wanted tanks.
 This would allow the Armor Force to develop into a real fighting force.
 To do this the Kentucky National Guard was informed on September 1, 1940, that the tank company was being called to federal service for one year.